 In reality, there’s only one way to protect employees from danger, and that’s through prevention.
 These fatalities and other falls resulting in accidents were preventable.
 Implementing the three-step system of 1) planning the task, 2) providing the protection and 3) training the employees can save lives.

 Planning the Task

 The planning stage is when the employer needs to decide how the job will be carried out, which tasks need to be done, and what safety equipment is required.
-The total cost should take into account all necessary safety equipment.
+The total cost should take into account all the necessary safety equipment.

-OSHA maintains strict standards regarding fall prevention by mandating employee fall protection at elevations higher than four feet in general industry, five feet in shipyards, six feet in construction sites and eight feet in longshoring operations.
+OSHA maintains strict standards regarding fall prevention by mandating employee fall protection at elevations higher than four feet in general industry, five feet in shipyards, six feet in construction sites and eight feet in longshoring and marine loading operations.
 In addition to these fall distances, OSHA requires protection when working over dangerous equipment or machinery, regardless of height.

 Planning gets complicated when you consider that during a construction job accidents or injuries can occur during the initial work, during operation and maintenance, after completion and through to renovation and demolition.
 On many occasions, workers could be near a roof edge — including the transfer of material to and from the roof, accessing equipment or tools from the rooftop or communicating with coworkers at ground level.

 Planning for each of these phases includes prevention by design.
 While dangerous situations cannot be ruled out altogether — particularly in areas like construction — putting up significant barriers and restricting access to high areas is a great place to start.
 Fall protection systems determine the need for extra equipment and devices to arrest a free fall or restrain an employee and stop the fall altogether.